fommil/fpmortals/manuscript/complete.md

   libraryDependencies += "com.fommil" %% "scalaz-deriving" % derivingVersion
 ~~~~~~~~

-providing new typeclasses, shown below in relation to core scalaz typeclasses:
+providing new typeclasses, shown below in relation to core Scalaz typeclasses:

 {width=60%}
 ![](images/scalaz-deriving-base.png)

-A> In scalaz 7.3, `Applicative` and `Divisible` will inherit from `InvariantApplicative`
+A> In Scalaz 7.3, `Applicative` and `Divisible` will inherit from `InvariantApplicative`

-Before we proceed, here is a quick recap of the core scalaz typeclasses:
+Before we proceed, here is a quick recap of the core Scalaz typeclasses:

 {lang="text"}
 ~~~~~~~~